 Create effective job descriptions

-Once you have identified the need for more resource in your business, whether that be to replace an outgoing member of staff or to fill a brand new vacancy, it’s important to get your job description right.
+Once you have identified the need for hiring staff in your business, whether that be to replace an outgoing member of staff or to fill a brand new vacancy, it’s important to get your job description right.
 The job description is your shop window.
 There will be the right person out there to fill the vacancy and you need to ensure the description appeals to them, communicates what you are looking for in the position and is easy to understand.
 It is also vital in helping you avoid applications from those that are not qualified for the position.
 Far too often job descriptions are full of corporate language and buzzwords which make it almost impossible to understand what the day to day responsibilities are.
 Ensure you convey the key responsibilities for the role, the qualifications and skills required, how much experience is needed, who the applicant will work with and report to, immediate and long term objectives and how you will measure success.
 By outlining in detail these points, applicants will have no doubt what the job entails and you will have a starting point from which to conduct performance reviews in the future.

 Reach the right candidate